Wilfried de Beauclair: Awards and honors

 In May 2002, he was awarded the Prochorov Order of the International Informatization Academy (Moscow) at the Deutsches Museum in Munich.
 In April 2004, he was awarded for his work in the field of computer science from the prestigious Moscow Technical University MIREA (Moscow Institute of Radio Engineering, Electronics and Automation) the title of professor honoris causa.

 Personal life

 Wilfried de Beauclair was married to Gertrud Schäfer from 1942 until her death in 1968 and is the father of a daughter and a son.
 His second wife Martha, with whom he had moved to Freiburg im Breisgau, died in 1994.
 From 1986 to 2001, Wilfried de Beauclair lived in Freiburg and from 2001 to 2017 with his daughter in Blaustein.
-He had been living in an retirement home in Ulm since 2017.
+He had been living in a retirement home in Ulm since 2017.
 On 4 April 2018 he celebrated his 106th birthday there, and was then the oldest citizen of the city of Ulm.